 Making those teaching points wasn’t bad.
-Actually, they made for some of the sermons that had the greatest impact.
+Actually, they made for some of the sermons I still look back on as most impactful.

 The problem is that my primary goal for the message in worship services was for people to learn something new.
 The standard of success I had set for myself was whether I tickled people’s brains, whether they walked away with new thoughts and new understandings.

 By calling myself a teaching pastor and by calling what I did teaching, I taught my people that this was the standard.